-- 1. Support courses relevant to nursing may be completed in University Division when the student has been cleared by the Associate of Science Counselor.
-The University Division counselors will assist students with the process in every way possible. - 2.
+Support courses relevant to nursing may be completed in University Division when the student has been cleared by the Associate of Science counselor.
+The University Division counselors will assist students with the process in every way possible.

 Admission to support courses while enrolled in IUPUI University Division or on other Indiana University campuses does not guarantee admission to the nursing major.
-Due to the demand for admission to the Associate of Science in Nursing Program and the limited number of positions available, admission from IUPUI University Division and other areas within the Indiana University system will be on a competitive basis.
+Due to the demand for admission to the Associate of Science in Nursing program and the limited number of positions available, admission from IUPUI University Division and other areas within the Indiana University system will be on a competitive basis.
 All records will be assembled and reviewed on specified review dates so that applicants may have complete records ready for review.
 University Division will be notified of the dates for record review.
-The applicant is responsible for currency of the record to be reviewed. - 3.
-In reviewing records to determine admission to the Associate of Science in Nursing Program from within the Indiana University system, the following guidelines will be observed: - a.
-All students must have a minimum of a 2.0 grade-point average on a 4.0 scale for all college work completed and for those courses relevant to nursing. - b.
-Students who have completed at least 15 credit hours of courses relevant to nursing will have priority. - c.
-Students who meet all admission criteria and have completed courses relevant to nursing will have high priority. - d.
-Students who have completed 15 credit hours plus science courses relevant to nursing will have high priority. - e.
-Students who have carried as nearly a full-time schedule as possible will have high priority.
-Individual consideration will be given to students whose responsibilities or financial status precludes carrying a full load. - f.
+The applicant is responsible for currency of the record to be reviewed.

+In reviewing records to determine admission to the Associate of Science in Nursing program from within the Indiana University system, the following guidelines will be observed:

+a.
+All students must have a minimum grade-point average of 2.0 on a 4.0 scale for all college work completed and for those courses relevant to nursing.

+Students who have completed at least 15 credit hours of courses relevant to nursing will have priority.

+c.
+Students may achieve high priority ranking by:

+Meeting all admission criteria and completing courses relevant to nursing.

+Completing 15 credit hours plus a science course relevant to nursing.

+Carrying as nearly a full-time schedule as possible (individual consideration will be given when responsibilities or financial status preclude carrying a full load).

+d.
 Grade-point average will differentiate among students balanced by the above listed criteria.

-Student GPA's based on courses taken one time only will have higher priority than GPA's achieved through a pattern of course repeats. - g.
-Courses relevant to the nursing major will receive greater emphasis than courses in other areas, and Indiana University support courses may receive greater emphasis than courses taken at another university when all other data render candidates equal and positions are limited or basic admission criteria have not been met.
+e.
+Student GPA's based on courses taken one time only will have higher priority than GPA's achieved through a pattern of repeated courses. f.
+Courses relevant to the nursing major will receive greater emphasis than courses in other areas, and Indiana University support courses may receive greater emphasis than courses taken at another university when all other data renders candidates equal and positions are limited or basic admission criteria have not been met.
 Support courses relevant to nursing include:

 Biol N261 Human Anatomy (5)

 Biol N217 Human Physiology (5)

 Micro J200 Microbiology (3)

-Micro J201 Microbiology Laboratory (1)
+Microbiology Laboratory

-Psy B104 Psychology as a Social Science (3)

-Psy B390 Life Span Development (3) or B360 Child and Adolescent Psychology
+Psy B104 Psychology as a Social Science (3) Psy B310 Life Span Development (3) or B360 Child and

-Soc R100 Principles of Sociology (3)

-Soc R121, R220, R234, R381, R382, or R461 Guided Elective (3)
+Soc R100 Principles of Sociology (3) Soc R121, R220, R234, R381, R382, or R461 Guided Elective (3)

-Eng W131 English Composition (3)
+Eng W131 English Composition (3) Elective Elective (3)

-Elective (3)